HigherLevelDev/higherleveldev.github.io/index.markdown

 - **Latest Trends**: Stay up-to-date with the rapidly evolving field of AI in software engineering.

 Start exploring our articles and resources to elevate your development skills to a higher level!

+## Recent Updates

+{% assign date = '2023-09-22T10:20:00Z' %}

+Our last major update was {{ date | timeago }}.
+We're constantly working to bring you the latest insights and techniques in AI-driven software development.

+Remember, the field of AI in software engineering is evolving rapidly.
+What was cutting-edge {{ date | timeago }} might be standard practice today.
+Stay tuned for our regular updates!